IMS-XWei/ScaleUntrim/README.md

 # Scalable Field-Aligned Reparameterization for Trimmed NURBS

 ## Overview
-ScaleUntrim is an open-source software package to reconstruct trimmed CAD models as a watertight spline representation (i.e., multi-patch NURBS).
+ScaleUntrim is an open-source software package from the paper https://doi.org/10.1007/s00366-025-02155-7 to reconstruct trimmed CAD models as a watertight spline representation (i.e., multi-patch NURBS).

 ## Software